What do you think a family with four kids, one dog, and one cat needs? Apparently… a puppy!

 In the case of a drug detection dog or cadaver dog, the dog’s toy will be scented with a synthetic scent that mimics the scent of drugs or decomposition.
 In essence, the working dog learns to detect drugs by seeking his toy during retrieval exercises.

-This approach is good when training a dog who is very people-oriented and in-tune with his humans.
+This approach is good when training a dog who is very people-oriented and in tune with his humans.
+When we want to reward good dog behavior, especially when house training, we use praise with food rewards.

 View this post on Instagram